gradio-app/gradio/guides/06_data-science-and-plots/01_creating-plots.md

 $code_plot_guide_selection
 $demo_plot_guide_selection

-You can combine this and the `.dbl_click` listener to create some zoom in/out effects by changing `x_lim` which sets the bounds of the x-axis:
+You can combine this and the `.double_click` listener to create some zoom in/out effects by changing `x_lim` which sets the bounds of the x-axis:

 $code_plot_guide_zoom
 $demo_plot_guide_zoom